GeorgeET15/G-Share/README.md

 # G Share

-A simple and [pwerful app for sharing files easily
+A simple and powerful app for sharing files easily

 # Files can be shared using